np-guard/netpol-analyzer/README.md

       --focusworkload string      Focus connections of specified workload in the output (<workload-name> or <workload-namespace/workload-name>)
       --focus-direction string    Focus connections of specified workload on one direction, applies only when focusworkload is used; must be one of ingress,egress
   -h, --help                      help for list
-  -o, --output string             Required output format (txt,json,dot,csv,md) (default "txt")
+  -o, --output string             Required output format; must be one of txt,json,dot,csv,md (default "txt")

 Global Flags:
   -c, --context string      Kubernetes context to use when evaluating connections in a live cluster